S-Abdelnabi/s-abdelnabi.github.io/_pages/about.md

 I am interested in the broad intersection of machine learning with security, safety, and sociopolitical aspects.
 This includes the following areas: 1) Understanding, probing, and mitigating the failure modes of machine learning models, their biases, and their misuse scenarios.
 2) How machine learning models could amplify or help counter existing societal and safety problems (e.g., misinformation, biases, stereotypes, cybersecurity risks, etc.).
 3) Emergent safety challenges posed by new foundation and large language models.

+**I am on the academic job markert**.
+If you think my background and research is a good fit, please reach out!
+I will be at NeurIPS and will be glad to talk about openings and/or collaborations.

 ## What's new? (starting from 2023)
-- Dec'24: Our [**LLMail-Inject**](https://microsoft.github.io/llmail-inject/) competition is online!
+- Dec'24: Our [LLMail-Inject](https://microsoft.github.io/llmail-inject/) competition is online!
 The challenge starts on 9/12/2024.
-- Sep'24: Two papers accepted at NeurIPS D&B! [**Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation**](https://arxiv.org/abs/2309.17234) and [**Dataset and Lessons Learned from the 2024 SaTML LLM Capture-the-Flag Competition**](https://arxiv.org/abs/2406.07954)
+- Sep'24: Two papers accepted at NeurIPS D&B!
+[Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation](https://arxiv.org/abs/2309.17234) and [Dataset and Lessons Learned from the 2024 SaTML LLM Capture-the-Flag Competition](https://arxiv.org/abs/2406.07954)
-- We are organizing a challenge at SaTML'25 on [**prompt injection**](https://microsoft.github.io/llmail-inject/), full details soon!
+- We are organizing a challenge at SaTML'25 on [prompt injection](https://microsoft.github.io/llmail-inject/), full details soon!
 - Sep'24: I am serving as a PC member for USENIX Security'25
-- Jun'24: We released [**TaskTracker**](https://arxiv.org/abs/2406.00799) paper and toolkit on detecting prompt injection based on models' activations.
+- Jun'24: We released [TaskTracker](https://arxiv.org/abs/2406.00799) paper and toolkit on detecting prompt injection based on models' activations.
 - Feb'24: I started a new position at Microsoft Security Response Center at Microsoft Research Cambridge!
 - Dec'23: Our paper [Not what you've signed up for: Compromising Real-World LLM-Integrated Applications with Indirect Prompt Injection](https://arxiv.org/abs/2302.12173) received the best paper award at AISec'23 workshop!
 - Nov'23: We are organizing a competition in SatML'24 on LLM security and prompt injection and extraction.
 The competition is live now: https://ctf.spylab.ai/